cober2019/xe-prefix-list-ops/README.rst

 XE Prefix-List Ops
 ==================

-This is a program  that allows you to view, and check prefix-lists. **This program does not modify yuor device config**:
+This is a program  that allows you to view, and check prefix-lists. **This program does not modify your device config**:

 - View current prefix-lists
 - Find a prefix in the device prefix-list